MD Program Frequently Asked Questions

 Do you only accept applicants who majored in the sciences as an undergraduate?

-We are committed to enrolling a diverse student body and each year our class includes students who majored in subjects such as: foreign languages, economics, music, psychology, international relations, and religion, as well as those who have majored in the sciences.
+We are committed to enrolling a well-rounded student body and each year our class includes students who majored in subjects such as: foreign languages, economics, music, psychology, international relations, and religion, as well as those who have majored in the sciences.

 How does the Committee factor in graduate-level coursework or advanced degrees when considering your academic experience?